mhealy-dev/mHealy.dev/DEPLOYMENT.md

-# GitHub Pages Deployment Guide
+# Deployment Guide

+## Current Configuration: Cloudflare Hosting

-Your portfolio is now fully configured for GitHub Pages deployment at: `https://mhealy-dev.github.io/mHealy.dev/`
+Your portfolio is now configured for deployment at: `https://mhealy.dev/`

+For Cloudflare-specific deployment instructions, see [CLOUDFLARE-DEPLOYMENT.md](./CLOUDFLARE-DEPLOYMENT.md)

+---

+## Alternative: GitHub Pages

+If you want to use GitHub Pages instead, your portfolio was previously configured for deployment at: `https://mhealy-dev.github.io/mHealy.dev/`

 ## Changes Made for GitHub Pages Compatibility